 - Bonne Journée – Have a good day (Your waiter may say this when you leave the restaurant.
 You can smile and reply with “Merci”)

-After lunch, this is the perfect time to explore Old Montreal.
-Don’t be afraid to get lost as you wonder the cobble stone streets.
-If you’re still hungry, grab a sweet treat from Le Petit Dep or Mlle Catherine.
+After lunch, this is the perfect time to check out this Old Montreal itinerary.
+Don’t be afraid to get lost as you wonder the cobblestone streets.

 Montreal Itinerary: Day Two

 Start your morning by enjoying a yummy breakfast at Olive et Gourmando.
 This is a popular breakfast and brunch restaurant in Old Montreal.
 Call ahead and put your name on the list to avoid waiting in line for a table.